warner/JetpackComponents/components.md

 the account: they'll be limited to non-side-effect-causing methods.

-The top-level add-on code would be pretty simple: it would create the StatusBarIcon, start a polling loop (check for new tweets every minute), use it to ask the ReadOnlyTwitterAPI to get the count of unread tweets, and update the icon with the count.
+The top-level add-on code would be pretty simple: it would create the StatusBarIcon, start a polling loop (check for new tweets every minute), periodically ask the ReadOnlyTwitterAPI to get the count of unread tweets, and update the icon with the count.
 It would also attach an onClick handler to the icon that would get routed to the CreateNewTab function (for which the ReadOnlyTwitterAPI object should provide a getURL() method of some sort).

 Note how each object has a minimum of authority.
 A compromise (which could